 Making Immunotherapy Mainstream

-An immunotherapy procedure showing promise in treating mesothelioma may soon be covered under Medicare.
+An immunotherapy procedure showing promise in treating certain cancers, namely mesothelioma, may soon be covered under Medicare.
 In August, the Centers for Medicare & Medicaid Services (CMS) approved the use of Chimeric Antigen Receptor (CAR T-cell) therapy in patients with two specific cancers: non-Hodgkin lymphoma and B-cell precursor acute lymphoblastic leukemia.

 CAR T-cell is the first gene therapy to receive a stamp of approval from the Federal Drug Administration (FDA).
 Medicare recipients are eligible to receive this treatment only in FDA-approved hospitals and medical facilities with medical staff trained to handle the unique side effects that may occur with immunotherapy treatments.
 Specific off-label treatments are also covered if CMS has previously approved them for medical use.